chandanpradhan029/Java_Crud_App/README.md

 - Download Tomcat Version 9.
 - Download and Install Eclipse.
+- Download Project zip file and extract it .
+- Import java project on eclipse
 - To configure Tomcat, follow these steps:

       1. After downloading Tomcat, extract it.